hunie-son/hunie-son.github.io/_pages/about.md

 I am a Ph.D. candidate (ABD) in Computer Engineering at Iowa State University, advised by Dr. Berk Gulmezoglu in the  <a href="https://www.ece.iastate.edu/bgulmez/" style="text-decoration: none;"><b>MAIS Lab</b></a>. <br/>

 My research investigates the security of hardware and systems on emerging computing platforms and within the complex environments they inhabit.
-I use side channel analysis, system-level profiling, AI-driven mitigation, cryptographic methods, and TEE-integrated designs to strengthen privacy and trust guarantees in real-world deployments.
+I use side-channel analysis, system-level profiling, AI-driven mitigations, cryptographic methods, and TEE-integrated designs to strengthen privacy and trust guarantees in real-world deployments.
 The approach spans commodity microarchitectures and immersive platforms such as AR and VR headsets, connecting rigorous vulnerability discovery with deployable defenses.
-In doing so, my work advances understanding of privacy leakages and the design of scalable protections. <br/>
+In doing so, my work advances our understanding of security issues in hardware systems and the design of scalable protections. <br/>

 **Research focus**
 <br/> &emsp;• Hardware security, microarchitectural side channel attacks and AI-driven mitigations